 Often, the website listing you will give the opportunity to select a category for your business.
 Google suggests being as specific as possible.
 That would mean selecting "Chinese restaurant" instead of "restaurant" and "used book store" instead of just "book store."
 The reason is simple.
 Most people tend to be very specific when searching for a local business.
 However, there is no need to fear that this specificity will leave you out of the rankings when people perform a more general search.
 Google easily recognizes that a "Chinese restaurant" category business should be included in the results for a search for "restaurant."

 It's also critical for businesses to ensure that their operating hours are complete and accurate - specifically in their Google My Business listing.
 This is extraordinarily helpful to customers who may be wondering if you're open for business right now.
 Just as vital is ensuring that this information is kept up to date.
 If you've recently decided to open your book store on Sundays, your customers need to know about it, otherwise they might visit your competition instead.
 It is off-page SEO mentions through Google My Business and similar services where customers can find inbound links to your website or pinpoint the information they need to visit your location today.

-Your local listing content on Google My Business and Google+ should also integrate important location keywords in a meaningful way.
+Your local listing content on Google My Business and other sites should also integrate important location keywords in a meaningful way.
 When a location keyword is included in vital locations like the H1 heading and the title tag, Google recognizes this and places more value on your listing.